The Best STD Dating Sites

 4. Upload a profile photo.
 This is the picture that potential matches will see first.

-5. Verify mobile number and email address.
+5. Verify your mobile number and email address.
 The site texts and emails you a code.
-Enter both into the site to move forward.

 Once you’ve created your account, you can begin exploring its many features.
+Most of these features are available to free and paid users alike but with limited functionality for free users.
 Your main profile page includes:

-• Quick search – select gender, age, country, and state of a potential match
+• Quick search allows you to select the gender, age, country, and state of a potential match

-• Latest activities – a timeline of other members’ activities like status updates, new photos, etc.
+• The latest activities section offers a timeline of other members’ activities like status updates, new photos, etc. (similar to the wall on Facebook)

-• List of other new members and people you might like
+• A list of other new members and people you might like

 Discover